dtinth/thai/sql-storage/README.md

 Limitations:

 - Unlike Node.js or Deno’s implementation that has a storage limit similar to browser’s (10 MB), this library does not enforce any limit on the amount of data that can be stored.
 - While [Node.js’s implementation also uses SQLite under the hood](https://github.com/nodejs/node/blob/main/src/node_webstorage.cc), the database schema is different, so the storage files are not compatible between the two implementations.
+However, you can also use this package in Node.js (instead of using its built-in localStorage) and it will be interoperable with Bun.

 ## Usage